-General - We are the market leading, vertically-integrated manufacturer, marketer and distributor of premium visco-elastic foam mattresses and pillows that we sell globally in 60 countries primarily under the Tempur® and Tempur-Pedic® brands.
-We believe our premium mattresses and pillows are more comfortable than standard bedding products because our proprietary visco-elastic foam is temperature sensitive, has a high density and conforms to the body to therapeutically align the neck and spine, thus reducing neck and lower back pain, two of the most common complaints about other sleep surfaces.
+General-We are a rapidly growing and market leading, vertically-integrated manufacturer, marketer and distributor of premium visco-elastic mattresses and pillows that we sell globally in 60 countries primarily under the Tempur[®] and Tempur-Pedic[®] brands.
+We believe our premium mattresses and pillows are more comfortable than standard bedding products because our proprietary visco-elastic pressure-relieving material is temperature sensitive, has a high density and conforms to the body to therapeutically align the neck and spine, thus reducing neck and lower back pain, two of the most common complaints about other sleep surfaces.

 On December 23, 2003, the Company closed its initial public offering of 21,562,500 shares of its common stock at an initial offering price of \$14.00 per share.
 Of the 21,562,500 shares offered, the Company sold 6,250,000 shares and certain of the Company's stockholders sold a total of 15,312,500 shares, which included the exercise in full of the underwriters' overallotment option.
 The shares are traded on the New York Stock Exchange under the symbol "TPX".
-For purposes of this Management's Discussion and Analysis of Financial Condition and Results of Operations, the terms "we," "our," "ours" and "us" refer to Tempur-Pedic International Inc. and its consolidated subsidiaries.
+For purposes of this Management's Discussion and Analysis of Financial Condition and Results of Operations, the terms "the Company" and "Tempur-Pedic International Inc. only, and the terms "we," "our," "ours" and "us" refer to Tempur-Pedic International Inc. and its consolidated subsidiaries.

-Business Segment Information - We operate in two business segments: Domestic and International.
+Business Segment Information-We operate in two business segments: Domestic and International.
 These reportable segments are strategic business units that are managed separately.